MaxAndrewNZ/AutonomousNavigation/progress.md

 - The solution did not perform well.
 - Its turning and speed control almost felt random.
 - Am looking into starting with a more simplified model.

+## Simplified Method - Dec 7

+- The target distance is ignored for now.
+- Focusing on aligning robot with the wall using the closest point method

+### Test

+- The robot was tested just with aligning to the nearest point.
+This worked ok.
+However, the robot would often overshoot the target.
+This could likely be fixed through sending pointclouds at a faster rate.
+The method currently takes 0.6 seconds to process each pointcloud.
+- Linear velocity was added to the robot.
+It followed some walls, however, the performance remained quite poor.
+- I would like to test this in a larger area to determine if the method has any promise.
+However, for now, it is not looking too effective.
+- The aggression of the method could be eased through smoothing the pointcloud.
+This may be achieved through voxel downsampling, agressive outlier removal, or possibly the use of convex hulls.